shanegehring/funke-machine/dacpd/README.md

 # Shairport DACP Daemon

-This code is how we control the iDevice streaming the audio.
+This component controls the audio streaming device.
 For example, we can play the next song, or modify the volume.
-This is done via the DACP protocol (Digital Access Control Protocol).
+This is done via DACP (Digital Access Control Protocol).
 This is an HTTP protocol.

+The component uses the shared IPC utilies and is both a UDP server and client.
-This is a UDP server on port 3391.
-This code was copied from an article I read here...
+Much of this code was leveraged from an article I read here...

 * https://www.sugrsugr.com/index.php/airplay-prev-next/